AhmetNA/UnmannedMarineVehicle/README.md

-# Image_processing
+# UnmannedMarineVehicle
-# This repository documents my learning journey in image processing
+# This repository contains code for overcoming software-related obstacles in the development of an unmanned marine vehicle